Khongchai/web-spirograph/README.md

 ![Example 5](example-images/animated.gif)

 The simplest of modes, this mode adds up the position of the current point every frame based on the current parameters of each cycloids, adding one on top of another.
 Nothing much to mention, I didn't even bother optimizing this and move it to another worker thread.
-Exciting things happen in the other mode, so let's go there instead.
+The math behind this is simple, and will be explained in the next part.
+Exciting things happen there, not here!

 ## Instant

 ![Example 6](example-images/instant1.gif)

-This is where most of the work goes.
+This is where most of the work went.
 The rendering is done in the worker thread with an offscreen canvas.
 Wasm and WebGL are both used here alongside a very interesting algorithm(for me) to help make sure that we get the full, or the contour of the shape, depending on the `globalTimeStep` property, as fast as possble.

 __A brief overview of how it's done__, more detial below: grab all properties from the main thread, pass them all to the worker thread, the worker thread then sends the parameters to Rust to calculate how many points to draw for a complete shape, then calculates the position for each of the points, again, with Rust, and then pass that back to JavaScript.
-Now, with the positions of the vertices available (hopefully not too many points until the heap oveflows :p) in memory, we pass all of that to WebGL's `drawArrays` and all lines are drawn at once.
+Now, with the positions of the vertices available in memory -- hopefully not too many points until the heap oveflows :p -- we pass all of that to WebGL's `drawArrays` and all lines are drawn at once.

 ### The Algorithm